jaylaw81/six-feet-over-netlify/src/pages/index.md

     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
+featured: Vice President Amelia Lehto Interviewed for Hour Detroit
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 main:
   heading: Great coffee with no compromises
   description: >